 - Forward-Zone Constrained (FZC) - Only nodes in the path of the forwarding zone will participate in the mobicast forwarding.

-Networks," ACM SenSys, Nov, 2003.
+CSIE Huang et al., "Spatiotemporal Multicast in Sensor Networks," ACM SenSys, Nov, 2003.

 - The value of compactness is estimated under a local environment

 - Local compactness

 - Reduce message overhead

 - Distributed algorithm but is un-reliable